rom1504/TvSeriesOrganizer/README.md

  * List of episodes organized by season and series
  * From  http://www.thetvdb.com/ database, download list of episode and season with :
    * banners
+   * poster
    * description
    * name
+ * Good looking interface

 ### Roadmap
  * Download subtitles from subtitles website
  * Track the episode and series you have seen
  * Recommend you some other series you might like
- * Description and pictures of episode, season, series
  * Actors of series
  * Calendar and airing times
- * Good looking interface
+ * Explore series

 ## Installation